Crypto Adoption Around the World: Solomon Islands

 Source: Envato

-The country's central bank, CBSI, has made it clear that cryptocurrencies like Bitcoin and Ethereum aren't official money in the Solomon Islands.
-This means you can't use crypto as you would use regular Solomon Islands dollars.
+The country’s central bank, CBSI, has made it clear that cryptocurrencies like Bitcoin and Ethereum are not recognized as official money.
+This means you cannot force a merchant to accept crypto as you would with regular Solomon Islands dollars.

-While people can buy and trade cryptocurrency, the central bank has warned everyone that it's very risky.
-They worry that people might lose their money because crypto prices can change quickly, and there's no guarantee that others will accept it as payment.
+While people can technically buy and trade cryptocurrency, the central bank has warned everyone that it is unregulated.
+They worry that people might lose their money because crypto prices can change quickly, and there is no guarantee that others will accept it as payment.

-There is no guarantee that cryptocurrencies will be accepted as a medium of exchange, or will hold their value
+There is no guarantee that private cryptocurrencies will be accepted as a medium of exchange or will hold their value.

 Current Economic Situation In Solomon Islands